MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/home.md

 1. Select **Create**.

-After the environment was created, you'll see the **Demo** environment which lets you explore the app with ficicious data.
+After the environment was created, you'll see the **Demo** environment which lets you explore the app with ficticious data.
 You can change the sample data to match your industry.
 Select the **Settings** icon in the header and select **Demo settings**.
 Additionally, you can change the visual theme.

-You [switch to the environment](#change-between-environments) you created during the sign up process to work with you own data.
+You [switch to the environment](#change-between-environments) you created during the sign-up process to work with your own data.

 ## Create a new production or sandbox environment

-In your environment, select the **Settings** icon in th eheader and select **New environment**.
+In your environment, select the **Settings** icon in the header and select **New environment**.

-Follow the steps as if you [create a trial enviroment](#create-a-trial-environment).
+Follow the steps as if you [create a trial environment](#create-a-trial-environment).
 You get an additional option when selecting **Advanced settings** to store your data in your own Azure Data Lake.
 Provide your account name and account key to establish a connection to your Azure Data Lake.
 By default, data is stored in the Customer Insights managed data lake.

 > [!IMPORTANT]
 > By saving data to your Azure Data Lake Storage, you agree that data will be transferred to and stored in the appropriate geographic location for that Azure storage account, which may differ from where data is stored in Dynamics 365 Customer Insights.
 [Learn more at the Microsoft Trust Center.](https://www.microsoft.com/trust-center)